Please submit all of the HASTS forms below to the Academic Administrator, Karen Gardner, in E51-163f.

 Checklist for General Exams

-Students should prepare at least one proposal for research funding from outside MIT.
+Students should prepare at least one proposal for dissertation research funding from outside MIT.
 Students must submit the proposal by the granting agency’s deadline and a final copy should be submitted to the Academic Administrator, and the student’s principal advisor.
 The funding agency’s decision has no bearing on the student’s completion of this requirement and will have no impact on a student’s status within the program.

 The disseration committee is selected by the student in consultation with the principal advisor.
 The dissertation committee will approve the dissertation proposal and become readers of the dissertation.